fbdtemme/bencode/README.md

 make bencode-tests
 ```

-The library can be installed a CMake package.
+The library can be installed as a CMake package.
 ```bash
 cmake -DBENCODE_BUILD_TESTS=OFF \
       -DBENCODE_BUILD_BENCHMARKS=OFF \